davidji99/terraform-provider-rollbar/website/docs/r/project_access_token.html.markdown

 **NOTE:** As of (Feb.
 9th, 2020), the Rollbar API does not provide support for the following and therefore cannot be implemented in the provider:
-1. Deletion of access tokens.
+1. Deleting access tokens.
 Users will need to delete the token via the UI after a `terraform destroy`.
 The resource will only be removed from your state after resource destruction.
-1. Updates to a project access token's `name`, `status`, and `scopes`.
+1. Updating a project access token's `name`, `status`, and `scopes`.
 Users will need to make updates via the UI and then update their terraform configuration prior to a `plan` or `apply`.
 Otherwise, terraform will detect a diff that cannot be resolved by any terraform `apply`.

+Please also note that a project, by default, comes with four project access tokens each only have one of the four scopes.
+If you wish to use those tokens instead of creating new ones, it is recommended to use the `rollbar_project_access_tokens` data source.

 ## Example Usage